Professional skills in a resume: examples of skills and knowledge. Examples of professional skills and abilities in a resume

 Working with information and making decisions

-Meaning: make timely and optimal decisions based on the performed analytical work.
+Meaning: make timely and optimal decisions based on the analytical work performed.

 Ideal manifestations of competence:

-1. Highlight objective criteria that the solution must satisfy
+1. Identify objective criteria that the solution must satisfy

-2. Gather the information you need about the problem.
-Use several different reliable sources for this.
+2. Collect the necessary information about the problem.
+Use several different reliable sources for this

-3. Determine what information is lacking for a clear understanding of the situation
+3. Determine what information is missing to clearly understand the situation

-4. Organize the collected information, effectively present it in the form of graphs, diagrams, diagrams
+4. Systematize the collected information, effectively present it in the form of graphs, diagrams, diagrams

-5. Analyze the collected information qualitatively and highlight all the factors influencing the problem.
-Set priorities, determine which factors are most significant and which can be neglected.
+5. Qualitatively analyze the collected information and highlight all the factors influencing the problem.
+You set priorities, determine which factors are the most significant and which can be neglected.

 6. Assess the possible risks and consequences of the chosen decisions